nabeelvalley/docs/src/content/docs/index.md

 ---
 title: Docs
-subtitle: These are my personal notes on software development and tech
+description: These are my personal notes on software development and tech
 ---

 These are my personal notes on software development and tech